zhengkyl/strokesvg/README.md

 #### Step 3: Manually draw stroke paths

 - Use default stroke settings, except width is 128px.
-- Draw straight lines that cover each stroke shape.
+- Draw lines that cover each stroke shape.

 - If a stroke unavoidably self-intersects, do the following.
+  - Split the stroke shape into 2 (or more if necessary).
   - Duplicate the drawn stroke.
-Adjust the path of the second so that it doesn't self intersect, but remains the same length.
+Adjust the path of the second so that it doesn't self intersect the first stroke shape.
-  - Duplicate the stroke shape too.

 #### Step 4: Clip to shapes